 But all of this is beside the point.
 The point is that it’s simply impossible to look at the data and honestly think that cutting taxes on the rich will help the economy.

-That leaves one thing we can safely predict about taxes: They will bring in revenue.
+That leaves one thing we can safely predict about taxes on the rich: They will bring in revenue.
 We could use some revenue right about now.

 No wonder conservatives always argue about what some model says should happen.
 The last thing they want is a discussion about what has happened.